-At present, I am working on a collaborative research project on the temporal experience and phenomenology of novel reading during COVID-19 'lockdown'.
-In this project, Christina Lupton (English, Copenhagen) and I will undertake comparative analysis of attitudes to reading and its time demands in the UK and Denmark.
-The project has received funding from the Carlsberg Foundation in Denmark, and we are currently writing a monograph for Oxford University Press.
+I am currently finishing a collaborative research project on the temporal experience and phenomenology of novel reading during the Covid-19 pandemic.
+In this project, Christina Lupton (University of Copenhagen) and I undertake comparative analysis of attitudes to reading and its time demands in the UK and Denmark.
+The project was awarded funding by the Carlsberg Foundation in Denmark.
+Reading Novels During the Covid-19 Pandemic will be published by Oxford University Press in 2022.

 I received my MA and PhD in English from the University of St Andrews and my MSt in English Language and Literature (1900-Present) from the University of Oxford.

 I joined the University in 2012 and became a Senior Lecturer in 2018.

 I currently serve as Secretary of University English.

 - The Novel and Narrative Theory

 - Reading and Readers

 At undergraduate level, I coordinate the Level 6 module ‘Time, Temporality, Contemporary Fiction’, as well as the Level 4 module ‘Unpacking Texts: Introducing Critical Theory’.
 I also teach on the team-taught unit ‘Body Politics’ and supervise Level 6 dissertations.